 What would it take for women to emerge from their births physically well AND emotionally safe?

-Following a traumatic experience with her first birth, Zoe described herself as “uneducated and underprepared” and that she went in with “blind faith” in the system.
-Second-time around, Zoe went on to have a completely different experience under the care of Jo as her midwife and Jerusha her doula.
-And this got her wondering, why was this experience so different?
+Following a traumatic experience after her first birth to which she described herself as “uneducated and underprepared” and instead, she went in with blind faith in the system.
+Zoe went on to have a completely different experience second-time-around under the care of Jo as her midwife and Jerusha her doula.

 And so the idea for Birth Time was born.